The Louvre Museum (Musee du Louvre)

 KeeKee Must-Sees (at the Louvre)

-Here is a list of a few pieces of art we see in my KeeKee in Paris book, plus a few more that I think you will love.
+Here is a list of a few pieces of art KeeKee visits in her Paris book, plus a few more that I think you will love.

 Winged Victory of Samothrace

 This is a marble sculpture of the Greek goddess of victory, Nike from 190 BC discovered on the island of Samothrace in the Aegean Sea.
 The athletic company, Nike, is named after her – for she was known for her strength and speed.